• Skip to primary navigation

 • You can also add a dallop of whipped cream as a topping for these cheesecakes.

 • Another option is to top the kiwi cheesecake cups with other fresh fruit.
 Strawberries are a good option.
-Other fruits that will pair well with this kiwi cheesecake is mango, blueberries and raspberries.
+Other fruits that will pair well with this kiwi cheesecake are mango, blueberries and raspberries.

 This recipe has not been tested with other substitutions or variations.
 If you do try, please let me know in the comments section below!